meilisearch/specifications/text/0119-instance-options.md

 - **command-line options or CLI options**.
 Ex: `MEILI_DB_PATH`

 There are 2 categories of CLI (command-line interface) options:
 - the ones that expect a value.
-Ex: `--db-path`.
+Ex: `--db-path "./my_path"`.
 - the ones that don't expect any value, called also "flags".
 Ex: `--no-analytics`.
 Their implicit values are booleans.

 ### 3.1.
 Some specific behaviors